awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

 **To enable Spot Instance draining for an existing container instance**

-1. Connect to the Spot instance over SSH\.
+1. Connect to the Spot Instance over SSH\.

 1. Edit the `/etc/ecs/ecs.config` file and add the following: